cb-technologists/blog/content/posts/jenkins-plugins-good-bad-ugly.md

 RUN bash /usr/local/bin/install-plugins.sh < /usr/share/jenkins/ref/plugins.txt
 ```

-# Use Plugins Youe Need and No More
+# Use Plugins You Need and No More
 So, don't avoid Jenkins plugins - they are an important part of what makes Jenkins great and add critical features to the way you will use Jenkins - but be smart about the plugins you use and keep your application delivery your primary focus - not your CI tool.